Share your take on this idea!

 - In a heavy saucepan melt 8 ounces chocolate- or vanilla-flavored candy coating over low heat, stirring candy constantly.
 To make dipping easier and safer, pour the melted chocolate into a fondue pot and gather around the table to dip.

-- Line a baking sheet with waxed paper and set it on the table by the melted coating.
+- Line a baking sheet with parchment or waxed paper and set it on the table by the melted coating.

 - If the mixture becomes too thick during dipping, reheat the candy coating in a saucepan.
 Stir the coating constantly until it once again reaches dipping consistency.